melissavoegeli/threading-in-clojure/Chapter3.md

 ~~~

 Lets create 10 different threads that all try to withdraw $1 from our account at the same time.
 To get started type `git checkout futures`.
-What happened?
+What happened when you ran the program multiple times?

 > _TIP: skip ahead to an implementation of this answer with `git checkout futures-solved`_